HuanranLi/GrassCare/README.md

 ## Usage
 ### Function Interface
 <!-- Function Interface -->
- The main function is under [src/grasscare.py](https://github.com/HuanranLi/GrassCare-Plot/blob/main/src/grasscare.py), called `grasscare_plot(S, labels, video, optional_params = {})`.
-An embedding will be calculated and returned in the same format as the input array S. A graph will be plotted containing all the points with the new embedding.
+ The main function is under src/Grasscare.py, called `grasscare(U_array)`.
+An embedding will be calculated and returned in the same format as the input array U_array.
+A graph will be plotted containing all the points with the new embedding.
 It has following parameters:
-  * S: A matrix of Grassmannian points, where U_i^t means i'th Grassmannian point at time t.
+  * U_array: A matrix of Grassmannian points, where U_i^t means i'th Grassmannian point at time t.

     <table id="vertical-1">
             <tr>